 Marion County Center of Hope Indianapolis, IN August 3-October 5, 2018

 Classroom: No upcoming course information available.

-Join USI and the Southwest Indiana Area Health Coalition for a didactic SANE Adult/Adolescent course.
+Join USI and the Southwest Indiana Area Health Education Center for a didactic SANE Adult/Adolescent course.
 Registration includes breakfast, lunch and continuing education hours.
 Cost for RNs is $200 and non-nursing professionals may register for $100.
-Prices increase after February 18th.
+Prices increase after February 16th.
 For more information, please contact Jane Friona at firstname.lastname@example.org.

 The Marion County Center of Hope Adult/Adolescent Sexual Assault Nurse Examiner Didactic Course will be held in Indianapolis on the following dates: